ahmohbati/SecOn/PostInstallation.md

 ```
 Please note that we do not support FreeNX or xrdp.<br>
 </li><li>Read more about the tools contained in Security Onion: [Tools](Tools)
+</li><li>Snorby has been removed in the new Security Onion 14.04, but this note is left here for legacy documentation purposes.
+Be aware that Snorby uses highcharts.
+Read the <a href='http://shop.highsoft.com/highcharts.html'>highcharts</a> <a href='http://shop.highsoft.com/faq/non-commercial#what-is-non-commercial'>license</a> to determine if you need to purchase a commercial license.
+If you feel that you would be required to purchase a commercial license but are unwilling/unable to, you can [disable/remove Snorby altogether](DisablingProcesses#disabling-snorby) or de-activate HighCharts (the charts on the bottom half of the Snorby Dashboard will be blank, but nothing else in Snorby should be affected):<br>
+<pre><code>sudo mv /opt/snorby/public/javascripts/highcharts.js /opt/snorby/public/javascripts/highcharts.js.DISABLED<br>
+</code></pre>